Publications of Thomas Colcombet

 Thomas Colcombet. “

 The Factorisation Forest Theorem”.
 2013.
-To appear in
+Note: To appear

-deep result due to Simon, which provides advanced Ramsey-like arguments in the
+result due to Simon, which provides advanced Ramsey-like arguments in the context

-context of algebra, automata, and logic.
-We present several proofs and several
+of algebra, automata, and logic.
+We present several proofs and several variants the

 Thomas Colcombet. “